JamesCalingo/sportventures/posts/2025-10-06_lhvphantoms.md

 ---

-### ON DECK:

-We go back to the archives on Friday with a school you may not have ever heard of...that has a connection to Pope Leo.

----

 [^1]: Coincidentally, the Flyers' ECHL affiliate is in...Reading, PA!
 It is very interesting how the structure of the Flyers’ and Phillies' minor league teams is IDENTICAL: highest affiliate in Allentown, second highest affiliate in Reading, and then the Flyers stop there (though the Phillies continue on to the Jersey Shore and finally Florida).
 [^2]: The fact that I have to clarify this is upsetting...
 [^3]: I cannot believe a TWITTER MEME is how I found out one of the songs on the new album is about Travis Kelce's...wait, am I labeling this as a family blog?